Idioms

 • Idioms Quiz

-• stick up for (someone or something)
+• walk up to (someone or something)

 • My Account / Test History